 Inspection and Sweeping

 Getting your fireplace cleaned up for the season will give your room a fresh feel, but don’t let this stop you from calling us in to do a thorough chimney inspection and cleaning.
-To keep your home and your family safe, you’ll want the expert professionals at Old Dominion Chimney Service to take care of all your chimney needs.
+To keep your home and your family safe, you’ll want the expert professionals at Old Dominion Chimneys to take care of all your chimney needs.
 Calling early will ensure that you aren’t left scrambling in the fall to get this job done!